SEEDSProjects/CFFS_Label_2024_25/README.md

 All baseline calculations are done in ```Label_Baseline_Calculation/baseline_OK.ipynb```.
 If baseline is updated or a new parameter is added, then please run the file again with updated data files store in ```data/Misc/data_for_calculating_baseline```.

+The baseline numbers are stored in ```data/Misc/baseline.ini``` and are read in during ```5_Recipes_Labelling.ipynb```.

 ### Label Calculation Process

 Although the labelling process is similar between UBCFS and AMS, there are some differences due to different input sources.
-The detailed explanation for UBCFS and AMS are written in their respective notebooks.
+The detailed explanation for UBCFS and AMS are written in their respective notebooks inside ```Notebook_UBCFS``` and ```Notebook_AMS``` respectively.

-Instructions for running the analysis processes:
-1. To complete analysis for UBC Food Services Products navigate to the **UBCFS/RECIPE_PROCESSES_2023_2024** directory where you will see 5 files that each complete one step of the analysis proceedure.
-More information on the particular inputs and files required are provided as comments in all code cells.
-2. To complete anaylsis for UBC AMS navigate to the **AMS_2023_2024_Current_Version/RECIPE_PROCESSES_2023_2024** directory where you will see 5 files that each complete one step of the analysis proceedure.
-More information on the particular inputs and files required are provided as comments in all code cells.
+For more information, please refer to the tutorial video.

+### Miscellaneous Notebooks

-3. NLP Model Google Colab Workbook: https://colab.research.google.com/drive/1pckGYAkNr7-rkkefSF6GWSJlBQZN9T--?usp=sharing
+1. NLP Model Google Colab Workbook: https://colab.research.google.com/drive/1pckGYAkNr7-rkkefSF6GWSJlBQZN9T--?usp=sharing
-4. To automate the manual work of assigning GHG categories to the ingredients list, look at the files inside the **Misc_Notebooks/Categorizing_IDs_to_GHG_IDs** directory.
+2. To automate the manual work of assigning GHG categories to the ingredients list, look at the files inside the ```Misc_Notebooks/Categorizing_IDs_to_GHG_IDs``` directory.
+3. Machine Learning Model that deals with Classification into Item IDs inside ```Misc_Notebooks/Machine_Learning_algorithms_solutions/Item_categorization.ipynb```